ansible-collections/netapp.ontap/README.md

   - na_ontap_volume - `snapdir_access` is not supported by REST and will currently inform you now if you try to use it with REST.
   - na_ontap_volume - when deleting a volume, don't report a warning when unmount is successful (error is None).
   - ZAPI only modules -- no longer have `use_rest` as an option.
+  - tracing - redact headers and authentication secrets by default.

 ### New Modules
   - na_ontap_local_hosts - added REST only support for create, update and delete IP to hostname mappings for SVM of the cluster.